patrick-llgc/pisguru/README.md

 - Applying Gaussian smoothing does *not always* reduce accuracy of object detection.
 It is generally suggested to run two experiemnts, one with and one without Gaussian filter and pick whichever gives better accuracy.
 It is [shown](https://gurus.pyimagesearch.com/wp-content/uploads/2015/05/dalal_2005.pdf) that applying Gaussian filter at each layer of the pyramid can actually hurt the performance of the HOG descriptor — hence we skip this step in our image pyramid.
 - Use generator `yield` to create pipeline if there is too much data involved.
 - Choosing an appropriate **sliding window size** is critical to obtaining a high-accuracy object detector.
+- When there is a lot of parameters to be passed to a command line tool, it is best to design a JSON file to store all the parameters.